Search Results

 Home / Town Planning / Planning Applications / NOTE: The following applications are not all inclusive but represent what we deem to be most important and most recent.
 Click here to view all applications that may not be listed here.
 Rural/Agricultural Open House: Monday, June 29, 2026 at 5:00 pm Public Meeting: Tuesday, July 7, 2026 at 6:00 pm May 2026 - Justification Report Site Plans & Architectural Plans OLD TOWN DEVELOPMENT Open House: Monday, May 25, 2026 at 5:00 pm Public Meeting: Tuesday, June 2, 2026 at 6:00 pm Files OPA-02-2026 and ZBA-04-2026 144, 176, 200 John Street East and 588 Charlotte Street (Randwood Estate) Justification Report Site Plans & Architectural Plans OLD TOWN DEVELOPMENT Notice of Decision, Approved May 28, 2024 Official Plan Amendment #94, By law 2024-040 (File No. OPA-06-2023) Zoning By-law Amendment, By-law 4316FK-24 (File No. ZBA-15-2023) 228 Queen Street, 209-217 Simcoe Street Justification Report Draft Site Plans 325 King Street - Zoning By-law Amendment & Official Plan Amendment - ZBA-01-2023 & OPA-01-2023 June 27, 2024 - Notice of decision - OP and Zoning amendment Proposing to construct a 4 storey hotel - Site plan approved Dec 17, 2025 95 Johnson Street - OPA-04-2025 and ZBA-06-2025 Planning Justification Report No Decision as Of Jan 28.26 222 Gate Street and Unaddressed - OPA-02-2025 and ZBA-02-2025 Planning Justification Report Staff Recommendation Report - COTW Feb 3, 2026 - COTW Feb 3, 2026 Item 9.2 multiple documents ST DAVIDS DEVELOPMEMTS June 27, 2025 Tawny Ridge Phase 3 (Unaddressed parcel southside of Warner Road, St Davids (Update) Planning Justification Report Notice of Intention to Remove (H) Symbol Amendment to previously approved application!
 46 Paxton Lane - ZBA-25 2025 The Settlement at St. Davids Notice of complete application Draft ZBLA Block 18 - November 4, 2025 308 Four Mile Creek Road (Phase 2) Notice of complete application Justification Report February 3, 2026 Staff recommendation report and various oher documents VIRGIL AND AREA DEVELOPMEMTS Notice of Complete Application June 27, 2025 - 1544-1546 Four Mile Creek Road - ZBA-04-2025 Planning Justification Report -Proposed commercial & residential development 1822 Niagara Stone Road - ZBA-17-2024 - Notice of complete application Planning Justification Report - Proposed Distillery GLENDALE AND AREA DEVELOPMEMTS 475 - 481 Queenston Road/corner of Townoline Rd - 26T-18-25-03 & 26CD-18-25-07 Planning Justification Report -Proposed 10 townhouse development Notice of complete application - townhouse develpment!
 Modero Estates Mixed development Concession 7 Road (West Side) - North of York Road, Planning Justification Report -Development consists of 383 residential units and a mixed use block Notice of complete application February 3, 2026 Staff Recommendation Report and other documents!

-- Integrity Commissioner | Notl Res.
+- Our Youth | Notl Res.
 Assoc.

-- Archives | Notl Res.
+- Donations | Notl Res.
 Assoc.